gecko25/show-me-the-music/README.md

+## Sigh
+For unexpected and unanticipated reasons, songkick has revoked my API key.
+I have written to them and they will not reinstate it and/or tell me why.
+So this codebase is unfortunately worthless without that API key.
+So unfortunately the website no longer works.

 This app is designed for the _exploration_ of music.
 It allows you to make a playlist from artists that will be coming to see you.
 It is more for a user that doesnt have a band or artist in mind, but rather knows they would like to go out on Saturday and wants to sample the music playing on Saturday.
 Its also good for traveling.

 See progress here --> [https://www.showmemusic.live/](https://www.showmemusic.live/)

 ## Getting Started
 In order to deploy this project locally, you will need to have vercel installed and enviornment variables configured.